Managing Peel’s drinking water quality

 - Was developed by the Ministry of the Environment, Conservation and Parks based on the ISO 9001:2000 Quality Management Standard and the principles of Hazard Analysis and Critical Control Points.

 - Consists of 21 elements that cover operational, maintenance, and administrative functions of a drinking water system.

 - Is in place to reduce any associated hazards in the management and delivery of drinking water.

 Peel Region completed all program requirements, receiving full-scope DWQMS accreditation in 2011.
-Program reaccreditation was granted by SAI global in April 2021.
+The accreditation status must be maintained to operate drinking water systems and our program reaccreditation was granted, through a third-party verification, in April 2021.